Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Luxury: Treat yourself to an incredible stay at Sigiriya King’s Resort.
 The secluded location is ideal for a romantic escape surrounded by lush greenery.

 Mid-range: Looking to stay in a treehouse?
 Chena Huts Eco Resort is for you!
-The rustic yet romantic chalets are located in the middle of a jungle and offers impressive views of Lion Rock from the balcony.
+The rustic yet romantic chalets are located in the middle of a jungle and offer impressive views of Lion Rock from the balcony.

 - Time needed: 2 nights.
 (If you have more time, I suggest spending an extra night in Trincomalee.
 But if you only have 3 weeks in Sri Lanka, stick to this itinerary)